fakenzer/fcj-workshop/content/IAM-configuration/IAM-Role-Configuration/_index.md

 AWSLambdaBasicExecutionRole
 ```

-- Permission to write logs to CloudWatch
+- Permissions to write logs to CloudWatch
 - Required for Lambda functions

 #### 4.2 Notification Services